-The desired management outcome is to prevent damage to the built structural remains, the well head and associated boundaries and maintain them in a stable and visible condition.
+The desired management outcome is to prevent damage to the built structural remains and associated boundaries and maintain them in a stable and visible condition.

 Management Actions

 The following actions are required in order to keep the remains in a stable condition.